1 Bg 9-1972: The Most Confidential Knowledge

 > existing.
 It is not as the Mayavadi philosophers claim.

-> service, their idea is that as long as they are not
+> service, and as long as they are not

-> liberated they will continue their devotional service, but
+> liberated they continue their devotional service, but

-> at the end, when they become liberated, they will "become
+> at the end, when they become liberated, they "become

 > one with God."
 Such temporary time-serving devotional